cdcoyne/HondaRadioCode/docs/README.md

 ![Output Command 7BK0](./cmd_output.png)

 ### MISO Signal
-As well as being the input to the radio serial interface the MISO signal also acts as a flag to let the radio know that a button is pushed down.
+As well as being the input to the radio serial interface, the MISO signal also acts as a flag to let the radio know that a button is pushed down.
 Normally the input is high, but the display can request a read command be sent by lowering its data line and wait for a 0xC2 command byte.
 If 0xC2 is seen then the display then sends its button status on its data line.
 The screenshot below shows a 0xC2 command being sent.
 ![Input Command 7BK0](./cmd_input.png)